SeanKilleen/seankilleen.github.io/_posts/2016-01-30-how-and-why-to-lobby-for-oss.md

 title: "How (and Why) to Lobby Companies to Support .NET OSS"

 date: 2016-01-30 15:39:00.000000000 -05:00
-excerpt: "The .NET Community needs to step up.
-You can help."
 references:
  - title: "OpenHub, the open source network"
    url: https://www.openhub.net/